 Weber makes one of the most common household grills around, and the companion app turns you into an expert on open-flame cooking.
-It includes a timer with suggested preset grill times for common meat items.
-The suggested times also allow you to adjust the thickness of the meat and the level of doneness you are hoping for.
+It also has timers with suggested cooking times for the perfect barbecue.

 The Recipes section features dozens of delicious-looking meals straight off the grill.
 You can add items from the recipe cards to your shopping list.
 The Grill Guide provides general information on how hot the grill should be and how long you should cook specific items, like veggies, poultry, seafood, and beef.

 You can also read up on best practices for grilling with gas or charcoal, how to cook fruits and veggies over an open flame, and more.